 There are many different ways to measure biodiversity.
-In the example up above, the large biodiversity curve measures the changes in world-wide diversity over time.
+In the above example, the biodiversity curve measures the changes in world-wide diversity over time.
 It was compiled by counting the number of marine families present in each time interval.
 This curve was created by Jack Sepkoski using thousands of data sets from around the world and it represents the work of hundreds of paleontologists.

-The geologic time scale is on the left hand side of the chart with the oldest time (570 million years ago) at the bottom and the youngest (the present) at the top.
-The number of marine families ranges from 0 on the left to over 700 on the right.
-Therefore, the farther to the right the curve goes the higher biodiversity was.
+The geologic time scale is at the bottom of the chart with the oldest time (540 million years ago) on the left and the youngest (the present) on the right.
+The number of marine families ranges from 0 bottom of chart to over 700 at the top of the curve.

 The curve is composed of three different colors that represent Sepkoski's three evolutionary faunas.
 The dark blue is the Cambrian evolutionary fauna which includes trilobites and inarticulate brachiopods.
 The medium blue is the Paleozoic evolutionary fauna that includes brachiopods, crinoids, bryozoans, tabulate and rugose corals and nautiloid cephalopods.
 The yellow is the Modern evolutionary fauna that includes scleractinian corals, molluscs, and foraminifera.